 Cell phones are a huge threat to exam integrity.
 In fact, it’s the most common way students try to cheat on proctored exams.

-Most proctoring services hope a live proctor, who usually watches 10-12 exams at once, will catch a student using a phone in real-time, which isn’t realistic.
-However, some services take a different approach that uses AI to detect phones and other devices, with a live proctor reviewing it once it’s flagged.
+However, some proctoring companies take a different approach that uses AI to detect phones and other devices, with a live proctor reviewing it once it’s flagged.

 Help reduce students’ test anxiety